jasper-perf/ace/docs/inclusivepublishing/src/ace-start.md

 # Ace, by DAISY

-Ace, the Accessibility Checker for EPUB, is a tool developed by the [DAISY Consortium](http://daisy.org) to assist with the evaluation of accessibility features of EPUB publications.
+Ace, the Accessibility Checker for EPUB, is a tool developed by the [DAISY Consortium](http://daisy.org) to assist with the evaluation of the accessibility of EPUB publications.
 Its automated accessibility checks assist in the evaluation of conformance to the [EPUB Accessibility](http://www.idpf.org/epub/latest/accessibility) specification.

-It is important to keep in mind that only a limited portion of accessibility checks can be automated, and therefore __Ace is just a helper tool to assist in a broader, human-driven, evaluation process__.
+It is important to keep in mind that a limited portion of accessibility checks can be automated.
+Therefore, __Ace is not a complete accessibility conformance evaluation tool; instead, it is an aid for a broader, human driven evaluation process__.

-# About this guide

 This document is intended to help new users get started with Ace.
+Additional documentation, recommended for advanced users, can be found over at [github](https://daisy.github.io/ace).

+# Important note about Beta testing
+This tool is remains in development and is not currently ready for everyone to use.
+We are actively seeking technical experts from the publishing industry to assist by offering feedback on this beta release, to refine the Ace tool ready for a mainstream release later this year.
+If you are not a technical publishing expert, please join our mailing list for news about subsequent releases and other industry news.

+# Basics

  Ace is a command line tool, which means that you'll run it by typing commands into a terminal window (also called a _"shell"_ or _"command prompt"_).
 Here's how to open a terminal window:

 * On Windows: `Windows System->Command Prompt` _or_ `Start->Run->cmd.exe`
 * On Mac: `Applications->Utilities->Terminal`